cookiescrumbs/lets-fish/README.md

-Let's Fishing
+Let's Fish
 ================

-An app to find, list and write guides to fisheries
+An app to find, list and write guides to fisheries and waters.